For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 The NPPF debrief panel will review the delivery of each NPPF step two legal examination prior to the results being issued.
 The panel consists of:

-• a representative from the College of Policing occupational psychology unit
+- a representative from the College of Policing occupational psychology community

 Before we can issue results, the NPPF debrief panel will: